KamranAghlami/T-Display-S3/README.md

 **Features**:
  - Takes care of initializing the hardware.
- - Uses the local RAM for a twin framebuffer setup wih DMA, and Espressif's lcd driver APIs for highest display throughput.
+ - Uses the local RAM for a twin framebuffer setup with DMA, and Espressif's LCD driver APIs for the highest display throughput.
  - Initializes the external PSRAM where it allocates LVGL's working memory on.
- - Mounts the internal flash as an storage medium and makes it available to LVLG as the "F" drive.
+ - Mounts the internal flash as a storage medium and makes it available to LVLG as the "F:" drive.
- - Maps hardware keys to an lvgl keypad input device with "Up", "Down" and "Enter" key events.
+ - Maps hardware keys to an LVGL keypad input device with "Up", "Down" and "Enter" key events.
  - Provides battery voltage readings in millivolts with an API call.
- - Uses latest version of LVGL. (v9.1.0)
+ - Uses the latest version of LVGL. (v9.1.0)

  **Partiotion Table**:

-The 16MB flash is partitioned as follows, there is 20KBs of space allocated as `nvs` key-value storage, an `otadata` partition and two `app` partitions defined, 2.93MBs each, so OTA updates can be supported as well.
-And finaly 10.92MBs of space is allocated to the `storage` partition that is available to the user to work with.
+The 16MB flash is partitioned as follows, there are 20KBs of space allocated as `nvs` key-value storage, an `otadata` partition, and two `app` partitions defined, 2.93MBs each, so OTA updates can be supported as well.
+And finally 10.92MBs of space is allocated to the `storage` partition that is available to the user to work with.

 | Name     | Type | SubType | Offset   | Size     |
 |----------|------|---------|----------|----------|